Hawaiideveloper/Infastructure-as-Code-Sample_Env/Docker/README.md

 - [ ] Create an Apache_Site that will repeatedly pull the production site and its latest code continously and allow users to change branches to test the code.

-## Some valuable notes:

-Docker is used to launch a lightweight microservice that "usually" performs one critical service.
-Usually you want to use Docker to do such a microservice like:

-- Mail (SMTP) Service
-- DNS Service
-- Website
-- Database
-- etc.

 A docker container can launch itself faster than a normal VM with minimum services.
 I have taken the time to write down some key commands like: